romansorin/research/paper_content.md

 - Make an API call to an image similarity API provided by DeepAI [deepai] containing the two source images
 - If the threshold value is above the set maximum, remove the lower ranking site and instead keep the URL with higher ranking precedence

 A threshold of 15 was set through trial-and-error, and comparisons between made between greyscale images to ensure that color space was, once again, not a factor in determining unique content.

-After ensuring that all screenshots can be considered "unique" content, these images were then fed into a Keras vgg16 pretrained model [keras] to perform K-means clustering algorithm with k=4 clusters selected.
+After ensuring that all screenshots could be considered "unique" content, these images were then fed into a Keras vgg16 pretrained model [keras] to perform K-means clustering algorithm with k = 4 clusters selected.
 Due to some clusters containing several hundred images, an image overlaying function was run inside of each cluster to generate subclusters of maximum 50 images each.
-Subclusters were displayed as a PNG, where the denser parts of the image (greyscale, overlay weighted 50/50) represented the commonalities of objects/features in layouts.
+Subclusters were displayed as a PNG, where the denser parts of the image (greyscale, overlay weighted 50/50) represented the common features in layouts.
 These features were then manually extracted and represented in a mockup.
-After each cluster's subclusters had mockups generated, mockups were analyzed and some features were detracted from the mockup due to overlapping features/clarity of the layout.
-After mockups From four clusters, three common layouts could be realistically created and identified, and mockups were then converted into web components with TailwindUI provided components [tailwindui].
-Each layout was then built out into a web app and a random string identifier was created for each variant.
-Session length was collected and inserted into Firebase Cloud Store [fb].
+After each cluster had mockups generated, mockups were analyzed and some features were detracted from the mockup due to overlapping features/clarity of the layout.
+Three common layouts could be realistically created and identified, and mockups were then converted into web components with TailwindUI [tailwindui].

 ### Experimental Procedure